 You must have a library card with you each time you borrow library materials.

 You may renew items by telephone or in person.
 We must, however, have your library card number.
-You may renew an item one time if it is not on reserve for another user.
+You may renew an item twice if it is not on reserve for another user.
 Videos may not be renewed.

 - Videos: 7 days